Updated February 28, 2023

-- Points: They are depicted by a single dot on the layer.
+- Points: A single dot on the layer depicts them.
 It can be either x or y or z coordinate.

 - Polygon: The feature is depicted using 3 or more than 3 coordinates.
 This form of vector data is generally used when any area is defined.